BlakeWilliams/prettyrb/README.md

 # Prettyrb

 Super experimental gem for auto-formatting Ruby files.
+AKA the code isn't great, but things are kind of working.

-Pronounced "pretty-erb"
+Pronounced "pretty-erb".

 ## Installation